Purpose Led

 The financial services sector has typically shown one of the largest gender pay gaps in Britain, often attributed to a lack of women in senior jobs.

-A recent Reuters article collated pay gap data from 21 major financial institutions, which showed a narrowing in their average mean gender pay gap of just 0.4 percentage points to 33.4% in the year to April 2020, from 33.8% in 2019.
+According to a recent Reuters article that collated pay gap data from 21 major financial institutions, there is a narrowing in their average mean gender pay gap of two percentage points from a year ago to 28.8% – but it still remains far higher than the mean average for all industries in Britian which was 10.7%.

 We are smaller so why have we decided to calculate ours?